 Then he saw it, the thing that gave him his subsequent nightmares and much more.
-The foreshadowing apparition of things to come, the only thing that can erase the line between life and death.
+The foreshadowing apparition of things to come, the only thing that could erase the line between life and death.

-‘See, I told you he’s gonna run out scared shitless?’ said Chris but soon smile on his face faded away.
+‘See, I told you he’s gonna run out scared shitless?’ said Chris, but soon smile on his face faded away.

 ‘Get out!
 Get out!’ he urged them while running towards the wall.
 The others followed in a hurry.

 Jess got really worried.
 ‘What’s wrong?’ she asked in a trembling voice.

 ‘Where’s the damn crate?’
 Andy and searched frantically for it, but the crate lay in pieces on the ground.

 ‘It’s broken,’ Nate explained, ‘something...’ but there was no time for talking because something just unlocked the front door.
 They heard the heavy click of a turning key.

 ‘Fuck it, I’m leaving,’ said Danny and jumped.
 He grabbed the top of the wall with his hands.

 With superhuman strength, he pulled himself up and then reached down to help the others.
 Nate and Chris followed, and then Jess.
 Andy came last because he was the heaviest.
 Before they pulled him up, he took a last glance at the front door.
 It was slowly opening; the hinges cried under the stress.
 He didn’t wait around to see what will come out.
 The others grabbed him by the hands and with a collective effort pulled him up.
 They jumped down the other side and started running towards the town.